US

 Week 1

-- Confirm SSA reporting and begin survivor benefit checks (if relevant)
+- Confirm SSA reporting and ask about survivors (if relevant)

 - Freeze credit and secure mail access

-- Visit your state page to understand: waiting periods, small-estate limits, and probate shortcuts
+- Use your state page for waiting periods, small-estate limits, and local steps

 Month 1

-- Start the probate/small-estate process if needed (see legal page)
+- Start the correct pathway (small-estate vs probate) if needed

-- Create an inventory of assets and debts; keep a simple estate log
+- Create a basic inventory of assets and debts; keep a simple log

 Months 2–6 (sometimes longer)

-- Transfer or distribute assets according to the legal process
+- Transfer or distribute assets through the correct process

 - First: pronouncement + clearance + secure home/documents